ElabdiAchraf/Dockerizing-Spring-Boot-Microservices/README.md

-# Dockerizing a  DApp for Sell and Buy real estates based on Blockchain technology and Microservices architecture JAVA SpringBoot and Angular
+#DEVOPS: Dockerizing a  DApp for Sell and Buy real estates based on Blockchain technology and Microservices architecture JAVA SpringBoot and Angular
  ## code source of the application : https://github.com/ElabdiAchraf/DApp-Sell-and-Buy-real-estates
  ## description :
  ### with Docker using two approaches: